-While some species are rare and hard to find in these parts, others are more commonly seen and have high populations on America’s east coast.
+While some species are rare and hard to find in these areas, others are more commonly seen and have high populations on America’s east coast.
 This article discusses every kind of venomous snake east of the Mississippi River.

 How Many Venomous Snake Species Live East of the Mississippi River?